futpix/caravans-in-australia/content/review/52-Avan-Aliner-AdventurePlus.md

   ogtitle: "Should I buy Aliner AdventurePlus by Avan?"
   ogdescription: "The Avan Aliner AdventurePlus is classed as Off Road, and sleeps 2-4 people.
 It is Made Overseas and comes in at 12 ft.
 It generally has No Bathroom or Toilet."
 categories: ["Avan"]
-tags: ["Sleeps 2-4", "12 ft", "Off Road", "No Bathroom or Toilet", "Folding roof", "Price Unknown"]
+tags: ["Sleeps 2-4", "12 ft", "Off Road", "No Bathroom or Toilet", "Folding roof", "Price Unknown", "Made Overseas"]
 totalLength: "4.85"
 bodyLength: "3.68"
 totalHeight: "1.9"